Making a Piano Sample Library

 Practical considerations, such as file size and CPU usage, are also important.
 A balance needs to be struck between quality and efficiency, ensuring that the library is not overly demanding on system resources.
 On our early experiments, we cluttered the instruments with too many release-samples.

-The use of ribbon and tube microphones helps to give character, along with the ability to mix mics through MIDI CC faders.
-This enhance the library’s adaptability to different styles and mixes
+The piano libraries we have recorded at Wrongtools makes use of ribbon and tube microphones, which helps to give character.
+Along with the ability to mix mics and recorded effects with MIDI CC faders.
+This enhance the library’s adaptability to different styles and mixes.

-It all boils down to something personal and subjective.
-What works best can vary greatly depending on the user’s specific needs and preferences.
-Sometimes a perfect Grand Piano is what you need, and sometimes you need an imperfect sligtly out-of tune garage piano.
-It is recomended to own a range of piano sample libraries, that has different esthetics and sounds.
+What works can vary depending on the user’s specific needs and preferences.
+Sometimes a perfect sampled Steinweg is what you need, other times an imperfect slightly out-of tune grandma piano.
+Most film composers own a range of piano sample libraries.
+Wrongtools, as you know, likes to make things that sounds alive and realistic, often with a quirky high-end signature.